make(1p) — Linux manual page

 always have their commands run.

-have problems on filesystems where the timestamp resolution is
+problems on filesystems where the timestamp resolution is the

-rules like copy: original; cp -p original copy will result in
+like copy: original; cp -p original copy will result in redundant

-redundant work on make implementations that consider identical
+work on make implementations that consider identical timestamps to

 include =foo.mk